 The framework requires power management to be running and working properly so that the node can be power cycled by the scripts used.
-In modern clusters power management is typically achieved by enabling a baseboard management controller such as IPMI or iLO.
+In modern clusters power management is typically achieved by enabling a baseboard management controller such as IPMI, iLO, or Redfish.
 Details on power management are given in Chapter 4 of the Administrator Manual.